Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 Conclusion

 Google Maps Geocoding API offers industry-leading accuracy and the most comprehensive POI database available, making it ideal for applications requiring the highest quality geocoding.
-However, consider the premium pricing ($5/1k base rate) and restrictive licensing terms before committing.
+However, it comes with a premium pricing and restrictive licensing terms that you should be aware of, especiall if you are geocoding a large volume of addresses and/or on a recurring basis.

 Optimize your geocoding costs: If you're geocoding large datasets, Coordable can help you maximize accuracy while minimizing costs through intelligent provider selection and address cleaning.